mmmckay/geneparser/README.md

 Run in directory of raw folder to sample use

-The numbers specify percent identity, percent coverage and e-value cutoffs
+Will run in current directory if no directory is specified, the numbers specify percent identity, percent coverage and e-value cutoffs

 Additonal commands
 -unw Specifies that the user has included only some of the files from the vsAll BLAST